Overview

 Making Authenticated Requests

-Include your API key in theAuthorization
+Include your API key in theAuthorization header using the Bearer token scheme:

 Managing Your API Keys